alackles/ALIFE-2020-Rank-Epistasis/README.md

 # Rank epistasis:  A new model for analyzing epistaticinteractions in the absence of quantifiable fitness scores

-This repository holds all data from our class project for CSe 845 during MSU's spring 2020 semester.
+This repository holds all data from our class project for CSE 845 during MSU's spring 2020 semester.

 Authors:
 - Acacia Ackles